 Add your food.
 If you’re creating this pot in reaction to a power outage or fridge failure, you can take the time to assemble and test the system before adding food from your fridge.
 As long as a fridge remains closed it will retain its cooling properties for several hours.

 Add your cover.
-Collect your burlap, rags, cheese cloth, cotton or whatever woven cloth material you intend to use for the cover.
+Collect your burlap, rags, cheesecloth, towel, cotton, or whatever woven cloth material you intend to use for the cover.
 The cloth must be large enough to cover the pot completely.
 Avoid man-made fabrics like polyesters or blends.

 You’ll want to change out the rags as they dry out, and if you use layers, simply remove the top layer, soak it in cold water, and put it at the bottom of the stack.
 This type of rotation will help to prevent mold or mildew by constantly exposing layers to outside air.